Do I Need a Visa for Tanzania Travel?

 - Ordinary Visa (Single Entry Visa): This is the most common Tanzania visa type for tourists and business visitors.
 It allows; Single entry, Valid for 90 days ,For tourism, holidays, family visits, study (short-term), attending conferences, or humanitarian activities

-- Transit Visa: If you’re transiting through Tanzania to another destination and need to leave the airport or stay up to 7 days, you must obtain a transit visa.
+Transit Visa: If you’re transiting through Tanzania to another destination and need to leave the airport or stay up to 7 days, you must obtain a transit visa.
+This visa is ideal if your plans involve a short stopover in Tanzania before continuing on to a neighboring country such as Kenya, Rwanda, or Uganda.
+The transit visa fee is $30, and it allows for a maximum stay of seven days.

 - Student Visa: For students who plan to study in Tanzania for a defined period.
 Supporting documents from the Tanzanian educational institution are required.